herolynx/aws-elasticbeanstalk-devops/README.md

 ## Peformance tests

-Single performance tests can be done using `vegeta` tool.
+Simple performance tests can be done using `vegeta` tool.

 Check `perf` directory for more details.